Sacred

 factors, elements of interaction, etc.

-To the student of Sacred Geometry: there seems to be a beautiful element of
+To the student of Sacred Geometry: there seems to be a beautiful element

 squaring involved here.
 Finding a root is related to squaring, since the

-squaring of a root yields the original number from which the root has been
+squaring of a root yields the original number from which the root has

 extracted.
 Squaring and taking the square root of numbers are inverse

 functions, which very much seem to have a place in sacred-geometry.
-The play of
+The

-nature (according to the pattern in the mind of the Demiurgos), I suppose.
+nature (according to the pattern in the mind of the Demiurgos), I

-This squaring and finding a root must be brought into relation with circles and
+This squaring and finding a root must be brought into relation with

-spheres, or circular/ spherical motion to make it produce natural phenomena
+spheres, or circular/ spherical motion to make it produce natural

-such as harmonic motion, spirals, etc. This should be the subject of deep
+such as harmonic motion, spirals, etc. This should be the subject of

-investigation, I think, the more so since scientists have got stuck in their
+investigation, I think, the more so since scientists have got stuck in

 paradigms and may need to get an impulse from alternative researchers to